ihdavjar/FlapKine/docs/_sources/user_guide/window/project_editor.rst.txt

   - **Playback Controls:** Play, pause, or scrub through the animation timeline.

-  - **Visualization Aid:** Helps set camera and lighting configurations for the final video render.
+  - **Visualization Aid:** Helps to set camera and lighting configurations for the final video render.

   - **Coordinate Axes:** Displays both body-fixed axes (A, B, C) and inertial axes (X, Y, Z).